 I offer private one 1:1 consultation in the comfort of your own home.
 We will discuss your feeding journey and experience, and your current concerns.
 A full feed will be observed during the visit, with adjustments made to latch, comfort, position, and feed efficiency.
 I will help you understand your baby’s feeding patterns, and what to expect over the following few days and beyond.
 If formula is indicated, I will help you understand the best options for you and your baby.
 By the end of the visit, you will have a personalised step by step plan to help you and your baby to have a happier and more fulfilling breastfeeding journey.

-During Covid 19 restrictions, in addition to 1:1 home visits, I will also be offering 1hr video consultations.
+During Covid 19 restrictions, in addition to 1:1 home visits, I will also be offering 50min video consultations.
 I recognise that this is a period of intense uncertainty on so many levels, therefore I am reducing my fee to make this affordable to a greater number of people.
-A 1hr video call with email summary, and some limited follow up by phone is £50.
+A 50min video call with email summary and 2 follow up phonecalls is £60.
 Please contact me to discuss and book.

 NEW - Antenatal Sessions